HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 Light sources state how many people they provide for.
 Without enough light for everyone, roll the Underclock die twice and keep the higher result.
 With no light at all the die size is also increased.

 Whenever the Underclock die rolls, roll the usage die of any light sources lit.
-## Doors
-Prying open a door is a -4 save, though this may increase if the door is heavy, large, and/or obstructed.
-Using a prybar gives a +4 to the save.

-You may also choose to break it down.
-This requires no save but rolls upwards of 3 Underclock dice.
 ## Locks
 Requires lockpicks and selecting the correct actions in order.
 These actions are TWIST, TAP, and TURN.
 Always 3 never 2 in a row.
 Upon selecting the wrong action, the lock will become stiff.
 If the lock was already stiff, the lock is jammed and becomes unable to unlock.